-How can the writing on a piece of paper turn into the powerful expression of music?
-Unlocking the musical “codes” gives you special access to the riches of the music you play.
-The exciting world of music and how it works unfolds the first day you start a MYSO Music Theory class.
+How can the writing on a piece of paper turn into a powerful expression of music?
+Unlocking the musical “codes” gives you special appreciation for the riches of the music you play.
+Decode the exciting world of music when you begin a MYSO Music Theory class.
 Understanding the inner workings of music, training your ear to hear what you’ve never heard before are part of this exploration.

 Taught by James Burmeister, recently retired Assistant Dean of the UW-Milwaukee Peck School of the Arts and Senior Lecturer in Music Theory, these engaging enrichment courses will take you from the very basics of note reading to complicated harmonic analysis and original composition.